 It is possible to debug further and verify what caused this request to be "slow", by clicking on any of the trace links in the list shown below:

 As shown on the above trace summary, most of the transaction’s time was spent in two functions

 Middleware: bound logClientConnections.

 It is possible to view the trace detail in order to to see more information and the call stack.

 it is also possible to click on "Database queries" to see which queries were executed during this request.

 Furthermore, the database query which is taking most of the time can also be found.
 This can be accomplished by clicking on the left side menu for "Database", and then to sort by "Most time consuming" and then select the top of the list.

 Scroll down on the page shown above, and the the slow queries can be viewed as shown below:

-By analyzing the above diagrams, it is possible to conclude the following points below, assuming that all stats are strictly within the experiment time range:
+By analyzing the above diagrams, it is possible to conclude the following points below, assuming that all the statistics are strictly within the experiment time range:

 The slowest queries in the system are queries for